Breaches of non-custodial community-based orders

 [6-640] Breaches should be regarded seriously

-It has been said that it is important that breaches of non-custodial sentencing options should be dealt with promptly and regarded seriously.
-In R v Morris (unrep, 14/7/95, NSWCCA), Kirby ACJ, Badgery-Parker and Bruce JJ said that if leniency is extended inappropriately:
+It is important that breaches of non-custodial sentencing options should be dealt with promptly and regarded seriously: R v Morris (unrep, 14/7/95, NSWCCA) at 5.
+In R v Morris, Kirby ACJ, Badgery-Parker and Bruce JJ in a joint judgment said that if leniency is extended inappropriately:

 there is a very real risk that the whole regimen of non-custodial sentencing options will be discredited both in the eyes of those members of the community who might otherwise have continued to support them and in the eyes of magistrates and judges; and there is a substantial risk that courts, of their own motion but also reflecting in a general way community opinion, may become increasingly reluctant to extend to offenders those lesser sentencing options which the legislature has provided.
 It is therefore extremely important that breaches of non-custodial sentencing orders be brought promptly to the notice of the sentencing court and there be dealt with swiftly and, generally speaking, in a manner which will demonstrate how seriously such breaches are regarded and must be regarded in the community interest.

 The above passage was cited with approval in DPP v Brasher [2016] NSWSC 1707 at [29].
-In that case the court held a magistrate erred in law in failing to make any order consequential upon the revocation of the offender’s CSO in accordance with s 115(3) (rep) Crimes (Administration of Sentences) Act 1999.
-The decision of the magistrate not to impose a penalty for a mid-range Prescribed Concentration of Alcohol (PCA) offence following the revocation was held to be so unreasonable as to amount to an error of law: DPP v Brasher at [29].
-The fact that the offender had received a $500 fine in lieu of a s 9 bond in the same proceedings was an irrelevant consideration: DPP v Brasher at [30].
+In that case, the Court held a magistrate erred by failing to make any order consequential upon the revocation of the offender’s CSO in accordance with s 115(3) (rep).
+The decision of the magistrate not to impose a penalty for driving with the mid-range prescribed concentration of alcohol following revocation of the CSO was held to be unreasonable: [29].
+The fact the magistrate imposed a $500 fine in lieu of a revoked bond for another offence in the same proceedings was an irrelevant consideration: [30].